OpenSourceEconomics/soepy/doc/source/computational_model.rst

 To be implemented
 -----------------

-The goal of this project is to develop s computational model similar to the one used in Blundell et. al. (2017).
+The goal of this project is to develop a computational model similar to the one used in Blundell et. al. (2017).
 Features of the model that are still missing in the current implementation include:

 * budget constraint: